 Once you’ve got to grips with the basics, have familiarised yourself with the various betting markets on offer, tennis betting can be a great way to enhance the experience of watching the fast-paced racket sport, though it is important to use the safe betting sites.
-The tennis betting sites included in our list are not only safe, trusted and fully verified, but they are the best in terms of odds, bonuses, features such as live streaming and usability.
+The tennis betting platforms included in our list are not only safe, trusted and fully verified, but they are the best in terms of odds, bonuses, features such as tennis live betting, mobile apps and site usability.

 22.5 refers to the line set by tennis betting sites in terms of ‘Over/Under’ betting.
 Essentially, this means whether there will be more or fewer than 22 games in the match.

 In general, favourites win just over two thirds of the time, though the exact figure varies depending on the class of match.
 For example, between 2010 and 2016, in ATP 250 (3-set) matches, favourites won 68.5% of the time.
 In ATP 500 and Masters matches, the percentage of winning favourites rose to 70.5% and 70.8% respectively.
 In Grand Slam matches 78.9% of favourites emerged victorious.

 If the bet concerns a favourite, then most bookmakers consider the bet void in the event of a match not being completed.
 However, a handful of tennis betting sites, namely Betfair, 888Sport, Ladbrokes, Coral tennis betting and Betfred will pay out on the underdog if the first set has been completed before a player retires.